-Bunky Harkleroad enters his third season at Sacramento State after two record-breaking season leading the Hornet women's basketball program.
+Bunky Harkleroad enters his fourth season at Sacramento State in 2016-17 after another record-breaking year leading the Hornet women's basketball program.

-In two years under Harkleroad the Hornets have twice broken the NCAA Div.
-I single season records for 3-pointers made and attempted, and in 2014-15 the team led all of Div.
-I in 3-pointers, steals, and offensive rebounds per game as well as turnover margin.
-His teams have broken Big Sky season records for points, field goals, scoring average, steals, 3-pointers, and assists and has established new conference game records in points (123), steals (30), and made 3-pointers (21).
+Harkleroad's Sacramento State teams have broken Big Sky season records for points, field goals, scoring average, steals, 3-pointers, and assists and have established new conference game records in points (132), steals (30), and made 3-pointers (25).

 In 2014-15 Harkleroad led Sacramento State to the postseason for the first time in the Div.
 I era (1991-pres.).
 The Hornets qualified for the Women's National Invitation Tournament (WNIT) and defeated Pacific and Eastern Washington to reach the round-of-16 before being narrowly defeated by Saint Mary's.

 The squad tied for second in the regular season Big Sky standings and was the No. 2 seed for the Big Sky Tournament, the highest tournament seed in program history.
 The Hornets advanced to the semifinals of the Big Sky Tournament before an overtime loss.
 Senior Fantasia Hilliard, the program's all-time leader in assists and steals, was an all-Big Sky First Team selection while sophomore Gretchen Harrigan was named the Top Reserve in the conference and was honorable mention.

 In his first season in Sacramento Harkleroad was one of five finalists for the 2014 Spalding Maggie Dixon Division I Rookie Coach of the Year award, which honors a Women's Basketball Coaches Association (WBCA) Division I head coach who has led his or her team to a successful season during his or her first year at the helm.